-There’s A New iPad That’s Aimed At Education And Works With Apple Pencil
+Apple Wants Its New $329 iPad To Lure Students Away From Chromebooks

 The iPad is available to order today and starts shipping later this week.
 Updates to Pages, Keynote, and Notes app are available today, as well as updates to GarageBand music software and Clips video editing software.

 Previously, the only devices compatible with the Apple Pencil stylus were the company’s high-end — and much pricier — iPad Pros (available in 10.5-inch and 12.9-inch models, starting at $649, not including the $99 Apple Pencil).
 With the new relatively low-priced education iPad, the company hopes more people will start using the low-latency (20 milliseconds) Apple Pencil.
+While the new iPad has Apple Pencil-compatibility, it does not have ProMotion, which is the iPad Pro’s screen responsiveness technology.

 The Classroom app, which allows teachers to manage the iPads in their classroom, is launching for Mac (it was previously available only on the iPad); it will be available in beta in June.
-The ClassKit API for developers, also launching in June, will be updated to let teachers assign specific activities from apps to students, and chart their completion progress.
+An updated version of ClassKit API for developers will also be released in June to let teachers assign specific activities from apps to students, and chart their completion progress.

-Apple typically hosts press events in Northern California, closer to its massive new Cupertino, CA-based “spaceship” campus, Apple Park, but the new tablet was announced in an entirely new venue: Lane Tech College Prep High School in Chicago.
+Apple typically hosts press events in Northern California, closer to its massive new Cupertino, CA-based “spaceship” campus, Apple Park, but the new tablet was announced in an entirely new venue: Lane Tech College Prep High School in Chicago, where a number of teachers and high school journalists were in attendance.

 The school setting highlighted Apple’s renewed ambitions for the education market, where tech companies compete to get young students hooked on their products early, with the goal that kids will keep buying their devices and services as adults.
 Mac computers were once the number one device used in classrooms, but today, Google’s low-cost Chromebook laptops, which are designed to run Google’s web-based software like Docs and Chrome, have overtaken Apple’s devices.
 Chromebooks now make up more than half of mobile devices shipped to schools.